 How much weight can my wall actually hold?

-Depends on the wall type, the fasteners used, and the substrate.
+It depends on the wall type, fasteners used, and substrate.
 A typical drywall wall with studs can hold 25-50 pounds per anchor when installed properly.
 Older block construction can handle significantly more.
-We determine this by inspecting your wall, not guessing.
+We inspect your wall to determine this.
 That's why assessment comes first.

 Should I use studs for everything?